The Versatility of a GPR Concrete Scanner: What Can it Find?

 A Trinity Subsurface employee using a concrete scanning tool on a concrete wall while on a scissor lift.

 The GPR concrete scanner provides a fast, non-invasive method to gain accurate insights of objects below the surface, even on a curved surface or column.
-Trinity Subsurface execute the following procedures for the most accurate readings:
+There are two scans Trinity Subsurface uses to execute the following procedures for the most accurate readings:

 1. Line Scan: Perform reconnaissance surveys to gain real-time assessment of targets embedded in concrete.